graziellecafe/javascript-studies-beggining-to-advanced/README.md

 # Javascript studies since beggining to advanced

 This respository is about the study about Javascript since the begging to advanced.
-The topics studies is from the course from Mates at Udemy
+The topics studies is from the course from Mateus at Udemy

 # Sumário